Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 1 Exercises (Questions).md

 </br>

-### 2. Enter and run the chaos program from Section 1.6.
-Try it out with various values of input to see that it functions as described in the chapter.
+### 2. Enter and run the chaos program.
+Try it out with various values of input to see that it functions as described.

 </br>